moj-analytical-services/user-guidance/source/documentation/appendix-docs/conda.md

 If there isn't an appropriate build for a package, attempting to `conda install` that package will result in conda attempting to match the environment to the superior (or inferior) version of R, asking if you want to install/upgrade/downgrade a long list of packages in the process.

 Instead, you should install the package locally via `install.packages()` or `remotes::install_github()`.
-For Shiny apps, you can add an `install.packages()` step to the Dockerfile to install additional packages not covered by the conda environment.yml, like so:
+For RShiny apps, you can add an `install.packages()` step to the `Dockerfile` to install additional packages not covered by the conda environment.yml, like so:

 ```bash
 RUN R -e "install.packages('waffle', repos = 'https://cinc.rud.is')"
 ```

-## Alternatives to Conda
+## Alternatives to conda

 ### R